Linux FAQ: How do I delete files (remove files) on a Unix or Linux system?

 Unix and Linux systems have always supported wildcard characters, so in this case you can delete files and directories even faster.
 For instance, to delete all HTML files in the current directory, use this command:

-Note that you don't actually need the "." before the "html" in that command, you can shorten the command like this:
+Note that unlike DOS, you don't actually need the "." before the "html" in that command, so you can shorten the command like this:

 Unix and Linux wildcard characters and commands don't care at all about "." characters and filename extensions, so the "." is not needed.